- What types of clients are served through OMLN?

 - Am I guaranteed to obtain legal representation?

 - Do I have to retain the lawyer referred to me by OMLN?

 - What should I do if I don't like the lawyer that has been referred to me by OMLN?

-A: If you would like to request legal assistance, please download an Intake Questionnaire and submit it to us via email.
+A: If you would like to request legal assistance, please complete an Intake Questionnaire.
 Please note that we do not accept requests for legal assistance via the telephone or fax.
 If you encounter technical problems submitting your questionnaire, please see our troubleshooting page for assistance.

 A: No. We receive more requests for legal assistance than we are able to handle.
 OMLN staff screen all prospective clients in order to assess their suitability for inclusion in the network.
 You can review our screening criteria here.